 As this Valentine's Day approaches, consider treating yourself or your spouse to an IRA contribution.
-Saving for retirement is an important household financial goal and contributing to an IRA is a good step toward providing for those later years.
+Saving for retirement is an important household financial goal and contributing to an IRA is a good step toward providing for walking hand in hand in those later years.

 Want to know more about IRAs and see which of these options are available to you?
-Check out Cl's IRA resources, FINRA's IRA Basics, or the IRS website.
+Check out CI's IRA resources, FINRA's IRA Basics, or the IRS website.
 Many mutual fund sponsors have great educational material as well.